Kaztec37/SoundSurfers/README.md

 2. Rory Walsh created a C# wrapper to allow developers to use the CSound application as a package in Unity™.
 Now that you have Git installed on your computer, you can install the CSound package in Unity™ by clicking on the Window -> Package Manager menu item.
 3. In the top left corner of the pop-up window, click the + symbol.
 4. Click Add package from Git url...
-5. Paste this link into the url text box and click the add button
+5. Paste this link into the url text box https://github.com/rorywalsh/CsoundUnity.git and click the add button.
 6. Confirm installation of all of the default (green) elements in the pop-up window.
-7. Now you are ready to use CSound in your Unity project™.
+7. Now you are ready to use CSound in your own Unity project™.

 The documentation for the Unity™ C# wrapper written by Rory Walsh is available in his GitHub™ repository here https://tinyurl.com/yja6vwhw